dlouangr/agile-blog/_posts/2023-09-25-budgeting-and-resourcing.md

 Below are just a few of the tools and methodologies available to project managers for effective budget monitoring and resource allocation.
 Don't hesitate to explore these options and discover which ones work best for your unique project needs.
 With the right tools in your toolkit, you'll be well-equipped to steer your projects towards success while aligning budgets and resources seamlessly with your project objectives!

-Project Management Software: Tools like Microsoft Project, Asana, and Trello are software solutions that help project managers plan, track, and manage projects.
+1. **Project Management Software**: Tools like Microsoft Project, Asana, and Trello are software solutions that help project managers plan, track, and manage projects.
 They allow you to create budgets, assign resources to tasks, and monitor progress in real-time.[^3]

-Agile Methodologies: Agile frameworks, such as Scrum and Kanban, are project management approaches that focus on flexibility and collaboration.
+2. **Agile Methodologies**: Agile frameworks, such as Scrum and Kanban, are project management approaches that focus on flexibility and collaboration.
 They enable teams to adapt to changing project requirements and allocate resources based on immediate priorities.

-Resource Management Tools: Tools like Resource Guru and Float are specialized software that helps you manage and allocate your team's time effectively.
+3. **Resource Management Tools**: Tools like Resource Guru and Float are specialized software that helps you manage and allocate your team's time effectively.
 They provide a clear view of who is available, their workloads, and scheduling to ensure resources align with project goals.
 (Source: Resource Guru and Float)

-Performance Evaluation Techniques (EVM): Earned Value Management (EVM) is a method to assess project performance by comparing planned and actual progress.
+4. **Performance Evaluation Techniques (EVM)**: Earned Value Management (EVM) is a method to assess project performance by comparing planned and actual progress.
 It helps project managers monitor budget and resource allocation by evaluating if you're getting the value you expected from the resources invested.[^4]

 ![Asana Example](/agile-blog/assets/img/asana-planning.png){: .mx-auto.d-block :}
 *Graphic courtesy of [Asana](https://asana.com/resources/project-budget)*